Pediatric Allergic Rhinitis Medication

 Class Summary

 These agents are an alternative to oral antihistamines to treat allergic rhinitis.
-Currently, azelastine and olopatadine are the only agents available in the United States.
+Currently, azelastine and olopatadine are the only agents available in the United States and require a prescription.

 An effective antihistamine delivered via the intranasal route.
 Mechanism is similar to PO antihistamines.
 Systemic absorption occurs and may cause sedation, headache, and nasal burning.